hieunguyen-design/aws_ccp/README.md

 * Users are people within your organization, and can be grouped
 * Groups only contain users, not other groups
 * Users don’t have to belong to a group, and user can belong to multiple groups

+## IAM Policies Structure
+* Consists of
+  * Version: policy language version, always include “2012-1017”
+  * Id: an identifier for the policy (optional)
+  * Statement: one or more individual statements (required)
+* Statements consists of
+  * Sid: an identifier for the statement (optional)
+  * Effect: whether the statement allows or denies access (Allow, Deny)
+  * Principal: account/user/role to which this policy applied to
+  * Action: list of actions this policy allows or denies
+  * Resource: list of resources to which the actions applied to
+  * Condition: conditions for when this policy is in effect (optional)